 The Welsh Merkin surname is thought to derived from name of the village of Machen, located near Caerphilly, in the county of Monmouthshire.

 Early Origins of the Merkin family

 The surname Merkin was first found in Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.

 Early History of the Merkin family

 This web page shows only a small excerpt of our Merkin research.
-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Merkin History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Merkin History in all our PDF Extended History products and printed products wherever possible.

 Merkin Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Merkin have included Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

 Early Notables of the Merkin family (pre 1700)

 Prominent amongst the family during the late Middle Ages was Thomas Machen (c.
 1541-1614), an English mercer who was mayor of Gloucester three times, Member of Parliament for Gloucester in 1614; Bathsua Reginald Makin (c.1600-c.1675) English middle-class proto-feminist who...

-Another 38 words (3 lines of text) are included under the topic Early Merkin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Merkin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Merkin family to Ireland

 Some of the Merkin family moved to Ireland, but this topic is not covered in this excerpt.

-Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 North America in the 1800s and 1900s saw the arrival of many Welsh people hoping to share in the wealth of land, work, and freedom that they felt North America held.
 Those who made the journey often attained those expectations, but only through an enormous amount of hard work, perseverance, and often a bout of good luck.
 These immigrants helped contribute to the growth of industry, commerce, and culture of both Canada and the United States.
 Discovered in the immigration and passenger lists were a number of people bearing the name Merkin:

 Merkin Settlers in United States in the 17th Century

 - Richard Merkin, who arrived in Maryland in 1662

 |Contemporary Notables of the name Merkin (post 1700) ||+|

-- Michael J. Merkin, American Democrat politician, Delegate to Democratic National Convention from New York, 1952, 1956 (alternate), 1960, 1964
+- Michael J. Merkin, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1952, 1956 (alternate), 1960, 1964

 - The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 23) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html